EventsEvents

 Easter in Emilia-Romagna is also about events and outdoor activities.
 Here are a few examples: stroll among thousands of colourful tulips and create your own personalised bouquet at the Tulipark – the Festival of Blooming Tulips in Bologna, or join the traditional Easter Monday walk along the Bregoli path that leads from Casalecchio di Reno to the Sanctuary of the Madonna di San Luca, followed by a snack.

 The beginning of spring also marks the tours season in the Po Delta Park.
-So treat yourself to the thrill of observing flamingos in their natural habitat with the Flamingo Bike Tour at the NatuRA Museum, a 12-kilometre flat bike ride in the Southern Valleys of Comacchio, or enjoy the atmosphere of the salt marshes at sunset with a bike ride and food tasting at the Cervia Salt Pan.
+So treat yourself to the thrill of observing flamingos in their natural habitat with the Flamingo Bike Excursions at the NatuRA Museum, a 12-kilometre flat bike ride in the Southern Valleys of Comacchio, or enjoy the atmosphere of the salt marshes at sunset with a bike ride and food tasting at the Cervia Salt Pan.

 Hiking and Biking